vic3lord/vic3lord.github.io/content/about.md

 - Feature flags and A/B testing.
 - GitOps (Flux).
 - Ownership of teams and on-call shifts (you build it, you run it).
-- Postmortem framework with emphasis on being blameless in order to learn and setup preventation for the future.
+- Postmortem framework with emphasis on being blameless in order to learn and set up prevention for the future.
 - ChatOps and chatbots that help devs debug and understand the system without the need of installing tools/scripts by providing a lot of the tasks as a Slack bot to interact with many daily tedious tasks that are automated via simple commands.

 Contributing to the open-source community for tools we use and love.